-This section provides instructions for editing and configuring the bts.properties file.
-The default content of the the /opt/ems/etc/bts.properties file is in listed in Table 14-1.
+This section provides the instructions for extracting the bts.properties file from the util.jar file and for editing and changing configuration information in the extracted bts.properties file.
+The default content of the /opt/ems/etc/bts.properties file is in listed in Table 14-1.